justin-marian/train-station/README.md

 To execute the **train-station** program and perform the associated tests, the `run.sh` script provides an automated approach.
 It sets up the environment, builds the program, and runs the test suite.

-Upon completion, the script prints a report for each test case, indicating a **pass/fail** status.
-This comprehensive output helps you to verify the implementation and integrity of the program.

-Compares the program's output against expected results found in the `result/reference` directory.

 To run the project using the `run.sh` script, follow these steps:

 1. Navigate to the root directory of the project where the `run.sh` script is located.